pavel-kirienko/o1heap/README.md

 If you want to squeeze maximum allocation performance at the cost of a higher memory overhead and a marginal deallocation slowdown, consider using v2 instead -- there are no known issues with that version.

+`o1heapReallocate` is added, which is constant-complexity except for the case when the old fragment cannot be expanded in-place.
+See the API docs for details.

 This revision also adds a simple native performance test suite for RP2350.
 Similar suites for other targets may appear later.